 Online Savings Account

 Live Oak’s high-yield Online Savings Account is a no-frills account with a competitive interest rate that beats established players like Ally Bank and Capital One 360.
-Sure, Live Oak doesn’t have a checking account as part of its banking package, but the APY on the savings account may make up for it.
+Sure, Live Oak doesn’t have a checking account as part of its banking package, but the annual percentage yield (APY) on the savings account may make up for it.
 Here is an overview:

 - No minimum deposit required